SamuelSwartzberg/flashcardifying_text_temp/ling.md

 ##### types

-The most common types of morphosyntactic alignment are nominative-accusative and ergative-absolutive, though there are others.
+The most common types of morphosyntactic alignments (narrow) are nominative-accusative and ergative-absolutive, though there are others.
 All languages I speak are nominative-accusative languages.

+###### nom acc

 Nominative-accusative morphosyntactic alignment is often shortened to accusative morphosyntactic alignment.
-In a nominative-accusative language, the specifier of an intransitive verb is treated like the specifier of a transitive verb grammatically, while the complement of a transitive verb is treated differently.
+With nominative-accusative morphosyntacitic alignment, the specifier of an intransitive verb is treated like the specifier of a transitive verb grammatically, while the complement of a transitive verb is treated differently. e.g. Julius venit → julius brutum vidit

+In nominative-accusative languages with case systems, for ditransitive verbs the complement (direct object) will typically get the accusative acase, and the second object will recieve e.g. the dative case.

+###### erg abs

 Ergative-absolutive morphosyntactic alignment is often shortened to ergative morphosyntactic alignment.
-In a ergative-absolutive language, the specifier of an intransitive argument is treated like the complement of a transitive verb grammatically, while the specifier of a transitive verb acts differently,
+With ergative-absolutive morphosyntactic, the specifier of an intransitive argument is treated like the complement of a transitive verb grammatically, while the specifier of a transitive verb acts differently, e.g. fake ergative latin: Julius venit → Julium brutus vidit.

-In languages which mark grammatical case, it is common to differentiate the objects of a ditransitive verb using, for example, the accusative case for the direct object, and the dative case for the indirect object.
-In languages without morphological case (such as English for the most part) the objects are distinguished by word order and/or context.
-However, there exist differences in morphosyntactic alignment.

 ##### ergativity